topoftheblock/topoftheblock/README.md

 ## Current and Upcomming AI Projects
 *  [Agentic Model Tuning with Autoresearch](https://github.com/topoftheblock/autoresearch) - A comparative study evaluating autonomous LLM research loops against Bayesian optimization, inspired by Andrej Karpathy's 2026 AutoResearch paradigm.

 *  [Backtesting Strategy with Autoresearch](https://github.com/topoftheblock/autoresearch-backtesting) - An automated machine learning pipeline that predicts the daily directional movement (Up/Down) of the S&P 500 ETF (SPY).
-The system uses an autonomous Large Language Model (LLM) agent to iteratively rewrite its own PyTorch neural network architecture, optimizing for improved Sharpe Ratio and Strategy Return in a simulated trading environment.
+The system uses an autonomous Large Language Model agent to iteratively rewrite its own PyTorch neural network architecture, optimizing for improved Sharpe Ratio and Strategy Return in a simulated trading environment.

 *  [Agentic Data Scientist](https://github.com/topoftheblock/Autonomous-Data-Scientist) - A fully hands-off AI agent that acts like a data scientist: it inspects data, cleans it, runs statistical analyses, creates visualizations, and compiles a final Markdown report — all without human intervention.